We tasted many 2016 wines at the VDP.Weinbörse Mainz earlier this week. Here some thoughts on this charmer of a vintage.

 The VDP.Weinbörse is organized by the VDP.Die Prädikatsweingüter, the grower association which regroups some 200 of the best wine Estates in Germany.
 This fair for professionals is held every year, at the end of April.
-It allows member Estates to showcase their first wines from the latest vintage, i.e. 2015 this year for white wines.
+It allows member Estates to showcase their first wines from the latest vintage, i.e. 2016 this year for its white wines.

 Of course, any such comment needs to be taken with the usual grain of salt when confronted with glorified generalization.